 The censor icon blurs out sections of your image if it contains sensitive information.
 Both Apply Filter and Censor windows have similar tools, so it doesn’t matter which one you choose, their features are the same.
 We’ve not seen image censorship in any note-taking app yet, so this is very interesting.

 You can now translate sections of your notes in CollaNote.
 Make sure your translation icon is selected before selecting the section you want to translate.
 The tool works with handwriting, interactive web pages, images, and text.
 The translation appears at the top of your screen for only a few seconds (enough for copying to paste it in your notes).
 It is a handy feature for those learning a new language!

 The Settings for your translation let you determine what the app reads out to you: Original/Translated Text.
 You can also disable this.
-There are no speech-to-text options for these translations though, at least not any we can see at first hand.
+There are no speech-to-text options for these translations though, at least not any we can see first-hand.
 You can also pick a Source language (original language) and the target one.
 We counted a total of 59 target languages and 8 source ones.

 The rest of the updates are not very big, but they are worth mentioning:

 - Double-tap to select attachments on the page.